Concurrent Design Optimization of Powertrain Component Modules in a Family of Electric Vehicles: Methodology

 \subsubsection{Transmission}

-We assume that the required power at the wheels $P_{\mathrm{req}}$ is equally divided among the $N_\mathrm{m}$ motor modules through fixed-gear transmissions (Fig. \ref{fig:GB}), whereby we consider the gear ratio $\gamma$ specifically designed for the motor speed interval considered.
+We assume the regenerative braking system always in function when the power required at the wheels $P_{\mathrm{req}}$ is negative and it is equally divided among the $N_\mathrm{m}$ motor modules through fixed-gear transmissions (Fig. \ref{fig:GB}), whereby we consider the gear ratio $\gamma$ specifically designed for the motor speed interval considered.
 The transmissions introduce losses that we model via a constant efficiency $\eta_\mathrm{gb}$:

-where the parameter $r_{\mathrm{b}}$ accounts for the regenerative braking capabilities of the vehicle's topology $r_{\mathrm{FWD}}$ and $r_{\mathrm{AWD}}$, included in the set $\mathcal{C_\mathrm{m}}$.
-We can relax this constraint to an inequality without changing the problem solution (lossless relaxation) as
+where the \rwmargin{regenerative braking fraction $r_\mathrm{b}$ accounts for the braking capabilities}{R5:2} of the vehicle's topology $r_{\mathrm{FWD}}$ and $r_{\mathrm{AWD}}$, included in the set $\mathcal{C_\mathrm{m}}$. \rwmargin{This fraction only determines the maximum amount of power that can be recuperated based on the axles linked to a recuperation device, while the effective power regenerated depends on the efficiency of the motor(s) at that specific operating point.}{R5:2} We can relax this constraint to an inequality without changing the problem solution (lossless relaxation) as

 In fact, thanks to the particular problem structure, the optimal solution is located on the boundary, implying that these constraints will always hold with equality~\cite{EbbesenSalazarEtAl2018}.
 Ultimately, assuming any value higher than the strictly necessary would be sub-optimal since it would entail higher losses and thus additional costs.